THE CUTEST PEST CONTROL AROUND

 Feral Cat FOCUS does not believe in the relocation of feral or free-roaming cats.
 These cats are best left in their own environment.
-However, in the extreme case when the cats are in imminent danger and there is absolutely no other recourse, Feral Cat FOCUS will place feral or free-roaming cats into a barn home.
+However, in the extreme case when cats are in imminent danger and there is absolutely no other recourse, we will place feral or free-roaming cats into a barn home or a business.
 This happens ONLY when absolutely necessary, and at our discretion.

 Our Barn Cat /Working Cat Program (aka our “Blue Collar Cats“) offers an environmentally-safe alternative to poisonous pest controls.
 It is a mutual companionship program where an individual with a barn or other appropriate shelter can provide a safe home to a cat while receiving the benefit of an animal to monitor the rodent population.
 These cats are healthy, spayed or neutered, vaccinated, and ear-tipped for identification.
 Their temperaments range from feral to friendly.
 They prefer the freedom of a “working life” and they make great mousers.

 We can place cats in barns, greenhouses, plant nurseries, horse barns and stables, warehouses, stores, or any business looking for inexpensive and effective rodent control.
 It needs to be a safe, dry, warm location with a caregiver that provides food, water and proper care.
 These cats cannot survive on mousing alone.
 Adequate food and fresh water must be provided daily.